 Trust Fund in Support of Victims of Sexual Exploitation and Abuse

-For UN Secretary-General Antonio Guterres, assistance and support to victims should be at the heart of our response to sexual exploitation and abuse by UN personnel.
+For UN Secretary-General Antonio Guterres, assistance and support to victims is at the heart of our response to sexual exploitation and abuse by UN personnel.

-The 19 Member States that have donated to Trust Fund so far are (in alphabetical order): Albania, Australia, Bangladesh, Bhutan, Canada, Cyprus, Finland, India, Italy, Japan, Luxembourg, Nigeria, Norway, Pakistan, Portugal, Slovakia, Sri Lanka, Switzerland and Uganda.
+The 21 Member States that have donated to Trust Fund so far are (in alphabetical order): Albania, Australia, Bangladesh, Bhutan, Canada, Cyprus, Ecuador, Finland, Germany, India, Italy, Japan, Luxembourg, Nigeria, Norway, Pakistan, Portugal, Slovakia, Sri Lanka, Switzerland and Uganda.